Traineeships in the Information Management Services Division

 Before applying, applicants should check that they meet the conditions set out in Article 4 of the rules governing the traineeship programme:

-Further information on the ECB's traineeships can be found at
+Further information on the ECB's traineeships can be found via the above link.

 Applicants are accepted from nationals of the Member States of the European Union.